Ahmed-Gaper/ahmed-gaper.github.io/content/Blog/GSoC '25 with Accord Designing and Building Concerto Linter.md

 ---
 ### What is Accord Project & Concerto?

-The [Accord Project](https://accordproject.org/) (a Linux Foundation project) is an open ecosystem transforming _human-readable_ legal text to _machine-readable_ and _machine-executable_, Enabling anyone to build smart agreements and documents on a technology neutral platform,
+The [Accord Project](https://accordproject.org/) (a Linux Foundation project) is an open ecosystem transforming _human-readable_ legal text to _machine-readable_ and _machine-executable_, Enabling anyone to build smart agreements and documents on a technology neutral platform.

 Accord uses **Concerto**, a simple, human-friendly modeling language that connects contract writing (legal text) with code that can run and enforce it.

 In practice, a smart legal contract maps natural-language clauses and sections to typed, machine-readable components.
-Concerto models serve as those data schemas - defining `concept` other types that the contract’s executable logic reads and updates (Think of `concept` as similar to a class in programming.)
+Concerto models serve as those data schemas - defining `concept` and other types that the contract’s executable logic reads and updates (Think of `concept` as similar to a class in programming.)

 As example
 ```